About the Sites

 After considering extensive community input collected during a public consultation in 2016, Council directed staff to draft guidelines for the redevelopment of the two sites.
 This process includes amending the OCP policies and zoning for the two parcels of land to allow a mix of uses and public amenities, including multi-family residential, commercial, a new library, a public plaza, and seniors’ housing.
 Council will consider the OCP and zoning amendment bylaws, and schedule a Public Hearing, in early 2018.

-Thank you to all those who attended our information session on December 4.
+Thank you to all those who attended our information session on December 4 and gave us your feedback.

 Community Ideas Fair - June 11, 2016